Warrick Howards’s Guide to Peru

 Well, most people will travel in Peru as part of a trip around South America, and therefore you can look at any of the major South American airports to find the cheapest fare into the continent.
 Don’t forget that you’ll probably want to leave from a different airport to the one you’re flying into, as once you’ve travelled all the way to Rio (in Brazil) from Bogota (in Colombia), it’s a long bus ride back to get a flight home.

-Bogota in Columbia is usually the cheapest airport to fly into, but if you’re worried about your mother suffering some kind of nervous meltdown about you heading to Columbia, then Quito in Ecuador usually offers competitive flight prices.
-I should clarify that I’m not advocating not travelling to Columbia, I’m just saying that parents may feel better about your trip if your plane ticket says ‘Ecuador’.
-That way, you can just sneak off over the border once you’ve arrived, and see Columbia on the quiet.
+Bogota in Colombia is usually the cheapest airport to fly into, but if you’re worried about your mother suffering some kind of nervous meltdown about you heading to Colombia, then Quito in Ecuador usually offers competitive flight prices.
+I should clarify that I’m not advocating not travelling to Colombia, I’m just saying that parents may feel better about your trip if your plane ticket says ‘Ecuador’.
+That way, you can just sneak off over the border once you’ve arrived, and see Colombia on the quiet.
 And hey, if you do get kidnapped by friendly bandits, at least your mother will be able to use her favourite “told you so” voice when you talk to her on the phone.
-As a rule of thumb, the bigger the international airport then the cheaper the flight…
+As a rule of thumb, the bigger the international airport then the cheaper the flight.

 Anyway, I’m supposed to be talking about Peru, so let’s rein in this digression and continue on our merry path.